Fun, Free, and Almost Free Things to do in Canberra

 Explore Lake Burley Griffith

 This man-made lake forms the central point of the city.
 It’s lovely to walk around and a great spot to sit with a book or a picnic lunch.
+If you are travelling with kids this is the perfect spot for riding a bike or scooter.

 A walk around the lake is one of the best free things to do in Canberra